AbdoAnany/Code-Scaner/README.md

-# QR abd Barcode scan
+# QR & Barcode Scanner

 A new Flutter application.